neurobagel/documentation/docs/mr_proc/installation.md

 ---

-mr_proc workflow comprises mr_proc codebase that operates on mr_proc dataset with a specific directory structure, which is initialized with a mr_proc_setup.sh script.
+mr_proc workflow comprises mr_proc codebase that operates on mr_proc dataset with a specific directory structure, which is initialized with a tree.py script.

 ---